manasesjesus/gator-renter-apartment-rental-website/README.md

 ## High-level System Architecture

 - Data-source.
-It uses MySQL relational database.
+MySQL relational database.
 - RESTful API developed and exposed to read and write data.
 [MINI PHP](http://www.dev-metal.com/mini-extremely-simple-barebone-php-application/) Framework was used to develop the API.
 - Front-end developed using AngularJS, HTML5 and CSS3.
-- The application runs on an Apache web server.
+- The application runs on Apache web server.